The Board of Directors: Reflecting the diversity of our operations

 Regarding Pension Plan financial management

-- The Pension Plan Funding Policy, the Pension Fund Investment Management Policy, actuarial valuations of the plan;
+- The Pension Plan Funding Policy, the Pension Fund Investment Management Policy, and actuarial valuations of the Plan

-- Examination of any other activity brought to its attention by the Pension Plan steering committee and review the committee’s annual report.
+- Examine any other activity brought to its attention by the Pension Plan Steering Committee and review the committee’s annual report

 Regarding Hydro‑Québec’s financial affairs

-- Inflation forecasts, interest rates, currency rates and discount rates;
+- Inflation, interest rates, currency rates and discount rate forecasts

 Regarding control and integrated enterprise risk management

-- Ensure that the committees of the Board of Directors oversee the business risks resulting from the mandate entrusted to them by the Board of Directors, integrate those risks and perform follow-ups;
+- Ensure that the committees of the Board of Directors oversee the business risks related to the mandate entrusted to them by the Board, integrate those risks and perform follow-ups

-- Review reports on activities or topics for which it deems necessary to obtain additional information, such as litigation, claims or non-compliance with regulations, and provide supervision;
+- Review reports on activities or topics for which it deems necessary to obtain additional information, such as litigation, claims or non-compliance with regulations, and monitor these issues

 -